fusorjs/todomvc/README.md

 **[Demo Application Website](https://fusorjs.github.io/todomvc/)**

-Todomvc is a simple todo-list application and an implementation of the [TodoMVC specification](http://todomvc.com/) using [Fusor DOM library](https://github.com/fusorjs/dom#readme).
+Todomvc is a simple todo-list application and an implementation of the [TodoMVC specification](http://todomvc.com/) using the [Fusor DOM library](https://github.com/fusorjs/dom#readme).

-This is not the most simplest solution.
-It is designed to be efficient and update the DOM only when necessary.
+This is not the simplest solution.
+It is designed to be efficient and update DOM only when necessary.
 Therefore it adds these techniques:

 - immutable data/array manipulation
 - component caching and memoization